-Erich Mendelsohn and a Reconstitution of Geographical Forms, 1919-1929 exceptions, six are attributed to a Russian history of architecture, one to a book on the Ukranian baroque, and one to Dr. Ernst Cohn-Wiener, a Berlin-based expert on the architecture of Turkestan.
-Some of Mendelsohn's photographs hearken back to Amerika's neck-straining perspectives [Figure 19; compare with Figure 12].
+The second section, "Russland," depicts almost exclusively historical architecture.
+All but nine of 38 photographs in this section are credited to Mendelsohn himself.
+Of the nine exceptions, six are attributed to a Russian history of architecture,42 one to a book on the Ukranian baroque,43 and one to Dr. Ernst Cohn-Wiener, a Berlin-based expert on the architecture of Turkestan.44 Some of Mendelsohn's photographs hearken back to Amerika's neck-straining perspectives [Figure 19; compare with Figure 12].
 Others, on the other hand, try to evoke a sense of Russians' day-today experience.
 A photograph titled "Moskau / Lubjanka" depicts a crowd of people, each going about his or her business, in front of a heavily-ornamented façade [Figure 20].
 The façade is festooned, too, with figurative political propaganda of a similarly ornamental texture.
-With this picture, Mendelsohn introduces the book's comparative theme, for the final sentence of the caption reads, "Russia's people are a shapeless mass: in America everybody is his own motor."
+With this picture, Mendelsohn introduces the book's comparative theme, for the final sentence of the caption reads, "Russia's people are a shapeless mass: in America everybody is his own motor."45

 In general, however, the photographs of Russland Europa Amerika evoke complexity and intricacy, together with a moody judgment of Russia's backwardness.
 But the images and captions suggest, too, ambivalence towards attempts at modernization.
-A scene of a Paris-like, commercial passage in Leningrad [Figure 21] is joined by the phrase "industrialized oriental bazaars but without the dreamy light."
-Throughout the picture sequences, a tension between supposedly authentic Russian characteristics and newer, foreign influences anticipates further comparisons between Russian and the United States, drawn explicitly in the third section of the book.
+A scene of a Paris-like, commercial passage in Leningrad [Figure 21] is joined by the phrase "industrialized oriental bazaars but without the dreamy light."46 Throughout the picture sequences, a tension between supposedly authentic Russian characteristics and newer, foreign influences anticipates further comparisons between Russian and the United States, drawn explicitly in the third section of the book.
 One image announces directly the thematic shift.
 The photograph illustrates a model of Ivan Leonidov's thesis project for the Lenin Institute and Library, dating to 1927 [Figure 22].
 Here, Mendelsohn's version of Russian history arrives at the present day.
 The caption for the photograph reads, in part: